Issue 2: metamorphosis

 drowned rabbit hole, a storm’s eye blue water

 Amy Blyth Noble studied English and Creative Writing at Te Herenga Waka (Vic) and now writes about living with a disability and being a nerd.
 She lives in Wellington, and can be found hiding in local choirs.
-Her work has been published in Turbine/Kapohau 2022 and the National Library of New Zealand.
+Her work has been published in Turbine/Kapohau 2022 and by the National Library of New Zealand.

-• a change of the form or nature of a thing or person into a completely different one
+a change of the form or nature of a thing or person into a completely different one

 the process of transformation